10 Ways to Build Confidence

 8. Exercise to feel good

 Exercising regularly will enhance your well-being as it realises endorphins and relieves stress.
 Exercise will help you build your confidence and feel good about yourself!
 You don’t need to go for a long run, you don’t even need to leave the house, you can do something at home.
 Start small and do 20 squats, if your legs aren’t aching go for 30!
 Or do star jumps for 1 minute.
 Do anything that will get your blood pumping and your body moving.

 Here are some short exercise videos to get you started:

 - 5-minute butt and thigh workout with Fitness Blender

 9. Set yourself goals

-Setting yourself goals, however big or small they are, will help to build your confidence and increase your self esteem.
+Setting yourself goals, however big or small they are, will help to build your confidence and increase your self-esteem.
 This is because you’re focusing on yourself and the goal you’ve set.
-At the start of the month I will open up my Positivity Planner and write down my goals, habits and bucket list for the month ahead.
+At the start of the month, I will open up my Positivity Planner and write down my goals, habits and bucket list for the month ahead.
 Then at the end of each month, I’ll go back to my planner and reflect on what went well and what I want to change.
 I’ve found that by having monthly goals I’m more likely to achieve everything on my list.
-In the past when I’ve set myself a New Year Resolution, my motivation tends to wear thin and I usefully forget about my goal by the end of the year.
-Another reason why I prefer monthly goals is because it allows smaller goals to be added to the list.
+In the past when I’ve set myself a New Year’s Resolution, my motivation tends to wear thin and I usefully forget about my goal by the end of the year.
+Another reason why I prefer monthly goals is that it allows smaller goals to be added to the list.